csokmen/learn-angular/README.md

 *   **Custom Pipes**: You can create your own pipe by creating a class decorated with `@Pipe` that implements the `PipeTransform` interface.

 Commit: https://github.com/csokmen/learn-angular/commit/667463804551b3665ce20ad061e0c19eda4b04c4

+## 13. HTTP Interceptors

+Interceptors allow you to declare transformations that are applied to all outgoing HTTP requests and incoming responses.
+They are a powerful way to handle cross-cutting concerns like authentication, logging, and caching in a single, centralized location.

+*   **`HttpInterceptorFn`**: A function type for an interceptor.
+It takes the outgoing `HttpRequest` and the `next` handler as arguments and returns an `Observable` of the `HttpEvent`.
+*   **`provideHttpClient(withInterceptors([...]))`**: The function used in `app.config.ts` to register one or more interceptor functions.

+Commit: